Itâs really interesting to see how your work has evolved, and youâve created a boat! And a city!

 19/01/2020

-By the way, the castle looks super cool :D
+By the way, the castle has a really cool style :D

 Mince si j'avais pu répondre avant j'aurais pu te reprendre sur la compo (l'énorme vide entre le chùteau et le village et le chùteau coupé en haut).